-1. To develop maturity of character;
+1. developing maturity of character;

-2. To build loving relationships with others; and
+2. building loving relationships with others; and

 These are also the three main goals of education.
 An ideal graduate of New Hope School is one who is in the process of cultivating a loving heart, training in moral precepts and mastering knowledge and skills for a productive life.